ahallrq/dvb-t-newcastle-aus/README.md

 This repository contains configuration files allowing anyone who lives in the Newcastle and Lower Hunter regions to watch free-to-air television via a DVB-T compatible tv tuner card on GNU/Linux.

+I've taken the liberty of generating a playlist file for VLC with all of the channels in it which can be found at [`channels.xspf`](channels.xspf).
+If you use mpv/mplayer you can use the [`channels.conf`](channels.conf) file instead.

 ### Important Notes

   * These files were generated from the Mt Sugarloaf omnidirectional transmitter site and as a result may have different frequencies or program ids if you receive your signals from one of the many directional transmitters in the Hunter area (such as Munibung Hill and Charlestown).